amrsalah3/GSoC24-GNU/README.md

 3. Integrate the Anastasis app with the Wallet app to allow the users to pay the Anastasis backup providers for their service via the Wallet app. **[Completed]**

 ## Work Done
-In this section, I will briefly about my journey throughout the project for people who are interested in getting some background about the current state of the Taler Wallet and the Taler Anastasis projects.
+In this section, I will talk briefly about my journey throughout the project for people who are interested in getting some background about the current state of the Taler Wallet and the Taler Anastasis projects.

 **The first part of the project: (Anastasis integration with other apps)**

-The first objective in GSoC 2024 project is to make a communication mechanism for any app to navigate its users to the Anastasis app to back up his secret data of the caller app or recover his secret data.
+The first objective in GSoC 2024 project is to make a communication mechanism for any app to navigate its users to the Anastasis app to back up their secret data of the caller app or recover their secret data.

 What I did here is that I fetched the abandoned Anastasis app project and spent some time trying to rebase it and make it up-to-date with the master to be ready to implement the new features.
 Then, I implemented the mechanism and made a document describing the Android Intent specification that must be matched and the different results that could be returned to the caller app.
 In addition, I created an example test app that uses the mechanism.
 Finally, I created a library to abstract all the mechanism functionalities.